Sheep 101 logo

 Vaccines (biologics)

-A vaccine is a biological preparation which is used to establish or improve immunity to a particular disease.
+A vaccine is a biological preparation that is used to establish or improve immunity to a particular disease.
 Sheep and lambs are commonly vaccinated for clostridial diseases and other diseases as situations warrant.

 A vaccine stimulates the body's defense system to build immunity to a particular disease, by exposing the animal to either the live organism in a safe form (e.g. sore mouth) or to a killed or inactivated organism or part of an organism (e.g. clostrididal diseases).

 Vaccinations in an annual program require an initial dose the first year followed by a booster to provide maximum protection.
 Anti-toxins can be used in disease outbreaks or to provide immediate short-term immunity.
-In sheep, the tetanus anti-toxin is often give to lambs at the time of docking and/or castration, if the lamb's dam was not vaccinated.
+In sheep, the tetanus anti-toxin can be given to lambs at the time of docking and/or castration, especially if the lamb's dam was not vaccinated.

 Vaccine